hakimkac99/hadoop-ecosystem/1-sample-data-platform/README.md

 # Data warehouse

-Data from the Gold layer is loaded to Hive.
+Data from the Gold layer is exposed to Hive.